What to Do About Stalled Sales

 Four Solutions for Stalled Sales Proposals

-First thing’s first: You have to know when a stalled deal is just dead and when it’s actually qualified.
-We’ll have another post that goes more into detail on this later, but take some time to recognize when it’s best to cut your losses and move on to the next one.
+First thing’s first: You have to recognize when a stalled deal is stone dead or when it’s actually qualified but stalled.
+You need to take some time to recognize when it’s best to cut your losses and move on to the next one.

 1. Extend Your Network

-Are you talking to the right person who will ultimately be a part of the decision making?
+Ask yourself: Are you talking to the right person who will ultimately be a part of the decision-making?

-Build a buyer’s map and have an idea of where each person falls in the hierarchy.
-You should always consider the possibility that even though the business you’re dealing with could really benefit from your service, the rep you’re dealing with may have dropped the ball.
+From your contacts, build a buyer’s map and have an idea of where each person falls in the hierarchy.
+You should always consider the possibility that even though the business you’re dealing with could really benefit from your service, the person you’re dealing with may have dropped the ball.
+Link with someone else there!

-Follow up emails and “just checking in” messages can get old real fast.
-So if you do need to follow up with an unresponsive rep, do so by offering them something.
+Follow-up emails and “just checking in” messages can get old real fast.
+They’re totally ignorable!
+So, if you do need to follow up with an unresponsive contact, do so by offering them something.
+We mean something that captures their attention or gives value.

-Have you seen an interesting blog post or article that’s relevant to the rep’s business?
+For example, have you seen an interesting blog post or article that’s relevant to their business?
 Send it their way with an enticing message.
+The idea is to not be pushy with stalled sales but to remind them of your proposal and prove you’re on their side and understand their business needs.

 3. Lay Your Cards on the Table

-You made a solution presentation, presented the pricing, and it’s been radio silent for some time.
+You made a presentation of a solution, you’ve discussed pricing, and it’s been radio silent for some time.

 4. Give Them Proof

 Sometimes prospects get cold feet in the closing stages.
+Buying a product or service, especially in B2B, is not a cheap move.
 So give them the extra confidence they need to close the deal by sharing compelling social proof.

 Stalled proposals are inevitable.
-And it doesn’t matter how great your sales team is, sometimes the blame falls on the prospect.
+And it doesn’t matter how great your sales team is – sometimes the blame falls on the prospect.
 Even if you haven’t had to deal with stalls before, it can’t hurt to have a few strategies in your back pocket.
+At 360 Consulting, sales is our passion.
+We specialize in helping you deliver incredible results.
+Why not call us today for a free consultation and let’s talk sales!

 Image attribution